jimmyjordanSWE/SNAKE/README.md

 ```

 ## Headless Mode

 Run the game without graphics for automated testing or CI pipelines.
-Game state is printed to stdout each tick.
+Game state is serialized to stdout each tick.

 ```bash
 # Create a headless config